Frequently

 Together, we build decision systems, focus strategies, and structures that match how your brain works, so you can follow through, reduce overwhelm, and operate at the level you’re actually capable of.

-• Most advice assumes stable focus, consistent motivation, and linear execution.
+• Most advice assumes stable focus, consistent energy, motivation, and linear execution.

 The issue isn’t effort or knowledge.
 It’s that most approaches don’t adapt to how your brain actually functions.